How to Safely Notch a Tree for Direct Felling: A Step-by-Step Guide

 Make the Face Cut

-Start with a horizontal cut on the side of the tree facing the direction of the fall.
-This cut should go about one-third into the tree’s diameter.
-Next, make an angled cut that meets the horizontal cut, forming the notch.
-Be precise if the cuts don’t meet cleanly, the tree may fall unpredictably.
+Begin by making a horizontal cut on the side of the tree facing the desired direction of the fall.
+This cut should penetrate about one-third of the tree’s diameter.
+Then, create an angled cut that meets the horizontal cut, forming a proper notch.
+Precision is critical if the cuts don’t align cleanly, the tree may fall unpredictably, increasing the risk of accidents.
+Mastering this step is essential for effective tree notching techniques and ensures success when learning how to notch a tree for cutting.

 Make the Back Cut

-Move to the opposite side of the tree, about two inches above the bottom of the face cut, and begin the back cut.
-This cut should be parallel to the ground.
-Stop cutting before the back cut meets the notch; the remaining uncut wood will form the hinge, guiding the fall.
+Next, move to the opposite side of the tree, about two inches above the bottom of the face cut, and start the back cut.
+Keep this cut parallel to the ground for consistency.
+Stop cutting before the back cut meets the notch; the uncut wood left between the two cuts will form the hinge, which plays a critical role in guiding the tree’s fall.
+This step is essential for achieving controlled and safe results when applying tree cutting techniques and creating tree felling notches.

 Prepare to Retreat